01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day05.md

-# Exercice 5 Validation curve and Learning curve
+# Exercise 5 Validation curve and Learning curve

-The goal of this exercice is to learn to analyse the models' performance with two tools:
+The goal of this exercise is to learn to analyse the models' performance with two tools:
 - Validation curve
 - Learning curve

-For this exercice we will use a dataset of 100k data points to give you an idea of the computation time you can expect during projects.
+For this exercise we will use a dataset of 100k data points to give you an idea of the computation time you can expect during projects.

 Preliminary: